 If you change your mind later, simply delete the saved login in the AutoFill list and Safari will now offer to save your password the next time you log into that website.

-Searching AutoFill items on Mac
+Searching usernames and passwords on Mac

 The search filed in the upper right corner of the interface is dutifully awaiting a query.
 Just type in a term to search website names, their associated user names and passwords you have saved.
 The AutoFill list will be filtered accordingly.